otago/summarydetails/readme.md

 		));
 ```

-Note the custom details_icons_class option, you’ll want to leave this empty or
+Note the custom details_icons_class option, youâ€™ll want to leave this empty or
 modify with your local icon set.

 Again, non SilverStripe users will have to load the plugin and add the buttons to a line manually.